fabiagam/beanworks-sync-tool/README.md

    *	Faster read/write operations
    *	Adding search indexes on specific fields to enhance overall  system performance by 5%
    *	The  Schemaless nature of NoSQL databases would  prevent  data redundancy  and promote expansive storage of data in a way that suites the nature of the application

+   *  Unit Tests - Unit tests (App.test.js) to ensure the component loads without crashing

+   * Integration Testing - This test was unfortunately not completed and checked in due to time constraints.
+The motive here is to ensure the react app was adequately using the React appollo interface to send graphQL queries without throwing errors.
+This is to ensure the client app was communicating effectively with teh grapghQL server that was layered on Express server.

 # System Design Documents/Diagams